aishwaryapv-02/Teleco_Customer_Churn_Analysis/README.md

-# 📊 Telco Customer Churn Analysis
+# 📊 Teleco Customer Churn Analysis

 This project explores patterns of customer churn in a telecommunications company using Python.
-The goal was to understand why customers leave and how the company might reduce churn by identifying key behavioral trends.
+TThe goal was to understand why customers leave the service and identify key patterns that contribute to churn, so the business can take steps to improve customer retention.

 ## 🧠 Objective